tldr-pages/tldr/pages/linux/isort.md

 `isort --skip {{path/to/file1}} --skip {{path/to/directory1}}`

-- Shows verbose output, such as when files are skipped or when a check is successful:
+- Show verbose output, such as when files are skipped or when a check is successful:

 `isort --verbose`